By: Luba Gloukhova, Program Chair, Deep Learning World

-A: (Domenic Puzio) – A key point of our research is our combination of two deep learning architectures: long short-term memory (LSTM) networks and convolutional neural networks (CNNs).
+A: A key point of our research is our combination of two deep learning architectures: long short-term memory (LSTM) networks and convolutional neural networks (CNNs).
 By creating an ensemble method, we were able to leverage the unique features of both architectures to improve accuracy over methods.

-Don’t miss Domenic and Kate’s conference keynote co-presentation, Realtime Malware Detection with CNNs and LSTMs, on Tuesday, June 5, 2018 from 11:20 am to 12:05 pm at Deep Learning World in Las Vegas, June 3-7, 2018.
+Don’t miss Domenic’s conference presentation, Realtime Malware Detection with CNNs and LSTMs, on Tuesday, June 5, 2018 from 11:20 am to 12:05 pm at Deep Learning World in Las Vegas, June 3-7, 2018.
 Click here to register to attend.
-Use Code PATIMES for 15% off current prices (excludes workshops).